abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

 # Day 2 - Good floorplan vs bad floorplan and introduction to library cells
 ## Chip Floor planning
+1. Determining width and height of the core and die While defining the dimensions of the chip we are mostly dependent on the dimensions of the logic gates (standard cells) sitting in the netlist. <!-- Let's try to give a proper length and width to all the standard cell (say rectangular to all), so we are intreseted in the dimesions of the standard cell not the wire for core and die.
+Lets say the std cell have dimension of 1 uint to 1 unit for each std cell with the help of this we will try to find the area utilised by the cells.
+So we bring all the cells together ignoring the wires and we can calculate the total area as well as dimensions.
+Now we have rough idea about the area of our netlist.
+So now place all the logic cells in the core.so we get the utilization of our core. -->
+2. Core is the section where fundamental logic is being place whereas a die is a small semiconductor material specimen on which the fundamental circuit is fabricated and it consists of core.
+3. Once the logic is placed in the core it utilizes certain amount of core which is characterised by utilization factor (Area occupied by netlist / total area of the core).
+If utilization factor = 1 it means 100% utilization, hence no extra cells could be added.
+Therefore in a practical scenario the core utilization factor is always less than 1.
+Hence we generally go for 50-60% utilization. utilization factor = 0.5-0.6)
+4. Another important consideration is aspec ratio ((height)/(width) of the core).
+If aspect ratio = 1 it means the chip is square in nature.

+Here we try to come up with the width and height of the chip.

 ### Utilization factor and aspect ratio